Esri/cad-bim-scripts/readme.md

 ## Issues
-If you find a bug or want to request a new sample, you can submit an issue.
+Find a bug or want to request a new feature?
+Please let us know by submitting an issue.

 The samples are provided as-is, and there is no official support.

 ## Contributing
-To contribute to Esri open source projects on GitHub, see the [guidelines for contributing](https://github.com/esri/contributing).
+Esri welcomes contributions from anyone and everyone.
+Please see our [guidelines for contributing](https://github.com/esri/contributing).

-New pull requests for full features (for example, a new sample or a significant change to the samples) are not accepted.

 ## Licensing
 Copyright 2025 Esri